Foods that are Bad for Gallbladder – Overview

 1. High-fat Dairy Products

-The main function of the biliary system is to break-down fats.
-In people with gallbladder problems this system is defective, so adding much work on this organ in the form of dietary fat is not a good idea.
+The main function of the biliary system is to break down fats.
+This system is defective in people with gallbladder problems, so adding much work to this organ in dietary fat is not a good idea.

 Products like cheese, sour cream, yogurt, cottage cheese, and homogenized milk contain high amounts of fats.

-So if you like to snack on these foods, you will need to give it up or at least, find some low-fat options.
+So if you like to snack on these foods, you must give it up or, at least, find some low-fat options.

 2. Butter